What Is Commercial Auto Insurance in Texas?

 Commercial auto insurance covers vehicles a Texas business owns, leases or uses for work, paying liability costs, repair bills and medical expenses after on-the-job accidents.
 Personal auto policies exclude work-related driving, so claims from deliveries, client visits, job site runs or any other business use get denied under a personal policy regardless of fault.

-A standard Texas commercial auto policy typically includes these coverage types:
+A standard Texas commercial auto policy includes these coverage types:

-• Liability coverage: Pays for bodily injuries and property damage caused to others when a business vehicle is at fault.
+• Liability coverage: Pays for bodily injuries and property damage you cause to others when your business vehicle is at fault.
 Texas requires at least 30/60/25 in liability limits, meaning $30,000 per person and $60,000 per accident for bodily injury and $25,000 for property damage.

-• Collision insurance: Pays to repair or replace a business vehicle after a collision, regardless of who caused the accident.
+• Collision insurance: Pays to repair or replace your business vehicle after a crash, no matter who caused it.

-• Comprehensive insurance: Covers non-collision damage to a business vehicle, including theft, vandalism and weather damage.
-Texas leads the nation in hail events, with more than 878 major hail events recorded in 2024 alone, making comprehensive coverage especially relevant for businesses that park vehicles outdoors across Dallas-Fort Worth, San Antonio or anywhere in the state's hail corridor.
+• Comprehensive insurance: Covers damage to your business vehicle that isn't from a collision, including theft, vandalism and weather damage.
+Texas had more than 878 major hail events in 2024, the most in the country, making this coverage worth carrying for any business that parks vehicles outdoors in Dallas-Fort Worth, San Antonio or anywhere in the state's hail corridor.

-• Uninsured/underinsured motorist coverage: Pays costs when an at-fault driver hits a business vehicle but carries no insurance or not enough to cover the full damage.
-Texas has an estimated uninsured driver rate of 14% to 20%, so this gap is a real exposure for commercial fleets.
+• Uninsured/underinsured motorist coverage: Pays your costs when an at-fault driver hits your business vehicle but doesn't have enough insurance to cover the full damage.
+Texas has an uninsured driver rate of 14% to 20%, so this is a real risk for commercial fleets.

-• Medical payments and personal injury protection (PIP): Pay medical costs for the driver and passengers after an accident regardless of fault.
-PIP is not required in Texas, but state law requires insurers to include at least $2,500 in PIP coverage automatically on every policy unless the business rejects it in writing.
+• Medical payments and personal injury protection (PIP): Pay medical costs for the driver and passengers after an accident, no matter who caused it.
+Texas doesn't require PIP, but state law requires insurers to include at least $2,500 in PIP coverage on every policy unless the business turns it down in writing.

 Who Needs Texas Commercial Auto Insurance?